VoxelPenguin/mell/README.md

 🎯 **Smart Routing** - Connects you to the right department or authority\
 📊 **Track Progress** - Follow up on your reports and see resolutions\
 🗺️ **Community Map** - View issues reported by neighbors\
-🛠️ **Manager Dashboard** - Community managers can view, triage, and manage all reported issues
+🛠️ **Manager Dashboard** - Community managers can view, triage, and manage all reported issues\
+🌐 **PWA** - Install the webapp on your phone for a native-like experience

 <p>
   <img alt="Mell location picker page on an iPhone" height="400px" src="https://g4rj7scqm0.ufs.sh/f/T2qbMCGW0PFMTixwaMGW0PFMQBaA2fpyIwcLVJUSdGk5o6vN" />